 When mediation fails, or the offense cannot be mediated (e.g. cases of alleged sexual assault, violence or academic misconduct), the issue becomes an honor case.
-If those implicated of an honor violation are students, the nature of the conflict is not sexual misconduct and school is in session the case goes before the J-board, a group of twelve students appointed by the Senate.
-The J-board hears the case and makes a recommendation to the President of the College, who can choose whether or not to accept it.
-J-board hearings are confidential to all involved, including witnesses.
+If those implicated of an honor violation are students, the nature of the conflict is not sexual misconduct and school is in session the case goes before the Judicial Board, a group of twelve students appointed by the Senate.
+The Judicial Board hears the case and makes a recommendation to the Vice President for Student Life, who can choose whether or not to accept it.
+Judicial Board hearings are confidential to all involved, including witnesses.
 Cases can be brought against a student or students on behalf of one student, many students, faculty or staff members, or the community itself.
-The J-board code specifies procedures for those involved.
+The Judicial Board code specifies procedures for those involved.
 However, a member of the Judicial Board, who does not hear the case, will also act as a procedural aide during an honor case, ensuring that guidelines are clear to all.
 The goal of the honor case is both to determine the injury to the individual(s) involved, and to remedy the situation for the well-being of the community and in light of community notions of honor.

 Appeals and Appeals Board

 After an honor case is decided, either party may decide to appeal the decision through the Appeals Board.
-This board is comprised of students, faculty and staff.
+This board is comprised of students and faculty.
 There are limited grounds for an appeal.
-Either disputant party may feel that the sanctions imposed were inappropriately harsh or relaxed, the board made a procedural error relevant to the finding and subsequent decision in the case (eg biased members failed to recuse themselves; there was inadequate or inaccurate witness testimony, etc); finally, new facts came to light that could have affected the result of the proceedings.
-The procedure for appeals is outlined in detail in Section 7 of the J-Board code.
+Either disputant party may feel that the sanctions imposed were inappropriately harsh or relaxed, the board made a procedural error relevant to the finding and subsequent decision in the case (e.g. biased members failed to recuse themselves; there was inadequate or inaccurate witness testimony, etc); or finally, new facts came to light that could have affected the result of the proceedings.
+The procedure for appeals is outlined in detail in Section 7 of the Judicial Board code.